ndimatteo/HULL/README.md

 <br />

+# Automatic Set Up

+Quickly [deploy as a Sanity Starter](https://www.sanity.io/create?template=ndimatteo/HULL) with a pre-populated store!
+All you have to do is connect Shopify (follow step 2 and 3 below)

-# 💀 Set Up
+# 💀 Manual Set Up

-Quickly [deploy as a Sanity Starter](https://www.sanity.io/create?template=ndimatteo/HULL) or clone this repository from your GitHub account with the [Use this template](https://github.com/ndimatteo/HULL/generate) button
+Clone this repository from your GitHub account with the [Use this template](https://github.com/ndimatteo/HULL/generate) button

 ### 1) Sanity
 1. If you don't have the [Sanity CLI](https://www.sanity.io/docs/getting-started-with-sanity-cli) installed, first run `npm install -g @sanity/cli` to install it globally